 a highly valued process in Kenya before implementation of key projects.
 A major initiative that calls for public participation in Kenya is the annual budget making process where the voice of all concerned parties is factored in, before the budget can be presented to the August House for a nod or otherwise.
-Given the heavy impact of any legislation on taxation, taxpayers constitute the bulk of the stakeholders who hand in their contribution in the whenever called upon.
-Low turnout is a Budget making process.
-This is to ensure that what the President assents to at the end of the process is a true reflection of the taxpayers' views.

-constitutes a classic example of an instance where public participation is key.
+Given the heavy impact of any legislation on taxation, taxpayers constitute the bulk of the stakeholders Budget making process.
+This is to ensure that what the President assents to at the end of the process is a true reflection of the constitutes a classic example of an instance where public participation is key.
 For example, Kenya Revenue Authority's (KRA) implementation of the iTax system was preceded by a rigorous public participation programme to ensure that the system was in line with the views